dotnet/EntityFramework.Docs/entity-framework/core/providers/sqlite/limitations.md

 ## Modeling limitations

-The common relational library (shared by Entity Framework relational database providers) defines APIs for modelling concepts that are common to most relational database engines.
+The common relational library (shared by EF Core relational database providers) defines APIs for modelling concepts that are common to most relational database engines.
 A couple of these concepts are not supported by the SQLite provider.

 * Schemas
 * Sequences